 Trust the French to jazz up even the humble garden pea.

-If you’re looking for easy, this recipe has just four ingredients and is ready in under 15 minutes.
+If you’re looking for easy, this recipe has just a handful ingredients and is ready in under 30 minutes.

 This vegetarian French stew is robust enough to serve on its own, but also perfect to pair with roast chicken or pot roast.